MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-connector.md

 - MET150
 - MOE150
-description: "Monitor your connection state and index quota utilization." ms.date: 10/08/2019
+description: "Monitor your connection state and index quota utilization." ms.date: 07/02/2025
 ---

 # Monitor your connections

-To access and manage your Microsoft Graph connectors, you must be designated as a search administrator for your organization.
+To access and manage your Microsoft 365 Copilot connectors, you must be a search administrator for your organization.
 Contact your administrator to assign you the search administrator role.

 ## Connection operations

-In the [Microsoft 365 admin center](https://admin.microsoft.com), go to the [**connectors**](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/Connectors).
+In the [Microsoft 365 admin center](https://admin.microsoft.com), go to [**connectors**](https://admin.microsoft.com/#/copilot/connectors ).

 For each connector type, the Microsoft 365 admin center supports the operations shown in the following table.